programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 To do this we will add some coloured spheres.
 Three.js has several basic geometries, including spheres, tori (donuts), planes and boxes.
 We will use 9 spheres and a plane to make a vessel colour key for how the jars were made.

-A sphere 'geometry' is made with a size (in this case 0.04 m), number of width and height segments (Figure 3).
+A sphere 'geometry' is made with a size (in this case 0.04 m), number of width and height segments (Figure 4).
 If you increase the number of width or height segments you will get rounder spheres.
 The geometry is reused for 9 different sphere meshes.
 Each sphere mesh gets a material with a colour (Figure 4).
 We are using the standard material.
 There are alternatives that can be used and it is important to note that some material types are more dependent on lights than others.

-{% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-03.png" alt="A framework of nodes and edges in the shape of a sphere." caption="Figure 3.
-Mesh of a sphere with 15 width segments and 5 height segments." %}

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-04.png" alt="Sphere with red material." caption="Figure 4.
 The sphere with a standard material and red colour.
 A directional light is used." %}